sds-smith/discover-breweries/README.md

 A brewery locator app built for the [RSM HCD Coding Challenge](<https://rsm-hcd-coding-challenge.s3.amazonaws.com/requirements/RSM+HCD+Coding+Challenge+Instructions+(1).pdf>) and powered by the [OpenBreweryDB API](https://www.openbrewerydb.org/documentation).

-This is the original MERN app which was built for the challenge, with two key enhancements that were added later (detailed in the 'What's New' section).
+This branch archives the original MERN app which was built for the challenge, with two key enhancements that were added later (detailed in the 'What's New' section).
 Below is the original documentation.
 For the current (serverless) version, please see branch [v3.0_lambda](https://github.com/sds-smith/discover-breweries/tree/v3.0_lambda)

 ## Primary Tech Stack